AndreasKuhn-ak/WS2022_Julia/corrections.md

 Exercises:
 5. I woudl expect teh solution println(string2[2:2:end]) [x]
-9. The way the exercise was given, I would go for vcat, not append!. vcat has not been introduced in the course
+9. The way the exercise was given, I would go for vcat, not append!. [vcat has not been introduced in the course]
 10. Expand this exercise by comparing the result between array4_2=array4 and array4_2=array4[:] to make the difference of copies clear.
 Maybe even better, put it in the main part.
+(I have sth about pass by reference and pass by value, later in the course.
+I think explicilty introducting this concept that early, would case a lot of confusion)
 18. this should be easy - it is in the lecture part
 15. solution: the dot is not needed because it is a vector
 19. solution: collect is not needed